-Our preacher friend — who comments here as "caplight" — wrote (unrequested) his account of the incident that took place on August 12, 2011:
+Our preacher friend — who comments here as "caplight" — wrote (unrequested) his account of

 1. I came to observe and to talk to the protestors.
 Why?
 First of all, I wanted to see things for myself.
 I appreciate the yeoman’s work that Althouse and Meade have done to document much of the events in Madison these last six or so months.
 But I am curious and want to see things for myself.
 My location this past week afforded me a ready opportunity to observe and draw my own conclusions.
 Second, I think of Wisconsin as somewhat of a ground zero for the future of public sector unions and for an emerging discussion of the proper scope of government within the context of fiscal responsibility.
 I wanted to speak to those who believe they are fighting the good fight on behalf of a certain vision of the future.
 I wanted to hear it from regular people not from union executives and politicians.